harrisonde/chalkbox/readme.md

 * [ ] RSS Feed

 ##Routes
-Chalkbox listens at the following routes and will "catch" fhe following HTTP verbs:
+Chalkbox listens at the following routes and will "catch" the following HTTP verbs:

 | Domain | URI                                  | Name                   | Action                            | Before Filters | After Filters |
 | ------ | ------------------------------------ | ---------------------- | --------------------------------- | -------------- | ------------- |